-The building is also used to host city meetings.
+This building is also used to host city meetings.
 The building was closed shortly after this meeting (above left) was held, for a week and a half, so that we could work on the floor.
 The two photos above probably show best the transformation that took place with the floor.
-In the photo at right, you can see how the sealer really brings out the texture of the concrete.
+In the photo above right, you can see how the sealer really brings out the texture of the concrete.

 Above left is the exterior of the Calf Barn, with the Dairy Barn in the background.
 That's our truck and trailer in front of the building.
-At right is the entrance to main part of the Van Hoosen Museum, which is in the Dairy Barn.
+Above right is the entrance to main part of the Van Hoosen Museum, which is in the Dairy Barn.

 We always do samples ("mock-ups") at the beginning of a project so that the client knows beforehand what the end appearance of the floor will be.
 On this project, we used a polyurea sealer from Citadel/Rustoleum.
 Polyurea is 20x more stronger than epoxy, and its abrasion resistance is greater than that of polished concrete.